lucidrains/phenaki-pytorch/README.md

 - [ ] some basic video manipulation code, allow for sampled tensor to be saved as gif
 - [ ] make sure maskgit can also support training of images, and make sure it works on local machine
 - [ ] training code for cvivit
-- [ ] make sure to use stylegan-esque discriminator
 - [ ] also build option for token critic to be conditioned with the text
 - [ ] add all top of the line research for stabilizing transformers training
 - [ ] could the critic in turn be used to improve maskgit further with extra adversarial loss?